tonybillings/gfx/README.md

 stopSignFill.
     SetSides(8).  // the inner fill shape will also be an octagon SetColor(gfx.Red).  // red fill, of course
-    SetScale(mgl32.Vec3{.9, .9})  // the line has .1 thickness, so we scale down to not overlap
+    SetScale(mgl32.Vec3{.9, .9})  // set to 90% the size of parent to not overlap with the line

 stopSignText := gfx.NewLabel()
 stopSignText.